popphp/pop-bootstrap/README.md

 ## Installation

-The command below will install all of the necessary components and take you through the installation steps automatically:
+The command below will install all of the necessary components, seed the database and take you through the installation steps
+automatically:

 ```console
 $ composer create-project popphp/pop-bootstrap project-folder